kasey-purvor/CV-Software-Developer/README.md

 ## Skills

-- **Self Starter**
+- **Self Starter/Problem Solving**
 	* Starting a new engineering role, due to lockdown I was unable to be trained and therefore unable to design the heavily regulated products.
 I was given a two-part new problem that did not require training.
 The company was so impressed that six months on I had carved myself a new role where I dealt with novel problems(where nobody had any experience) without guidance, performing research into many new concepts I proved myself invaluable.
-This required me to be **creative**, **resilient** and **dependable**.
+This required me to be **creative**, **resilient**, a **fast learner** and **dependable**.
 	|<a href='https://github.com/kasey-purvor/CV-Software-Developer/blob/main/engineering_portfolio.md#ballistic-screens'> ***Ballistic-screens*** </a> | <a href='https://github.com/kasey-purvor/CV-Software-Developer/blob/main/engineering_portfolio.md#banjo-bolt'> ***Banjo Bolt*** </a> |
 	* During my time at Makers Academy, I found myself on a project using the MERN stack.
 With my previous experience in Ruby, fairly new to Javascript and completely new to MongoDB, React and Node.js, I had to apply my self-starting ability to create a graphical progress bar that filled up when users input their thoughts.
 Navigating numerous blockers along the way I succeeded, setting up and working on many other features of the app too. | <a href='https://github.com/kasey-purvor/Grappitude'> **Grappitude** </a> |

 - **Adaptable**
 	* In one unconventional project I was tasked with identifying the source of contamination in a products hydraulic oil.
 It required me to learn a great deal about microscopy, elemental compositions and other unfamiliar concepts.
 Ending in a hiring an electron microscope at Surrey University.
 In the end I identified the contaminant to be Aluminium Oxide, a common manufacturing grit. | <a href='https://github.com/kasey-purvor/CV-Software-Developer/blob/main/engineering_portfolio.md#contamination-study'> ***Contamination Study***  </a> |
  - **Team Player**
 	* During the many group software projects I completed at Makers team-working was vital.
 Knowing when to take a leadership role, be a motivator or to just ensuring I pulled my weight.
 In one instance, when dissonance grew between members of my group.
-I had to deploy my conflict management experience to prevent passive aggression  excalating to see the project over the line.
+I had to deploy my emotional intelligence and conflict management experience to prevent passive aggression  excalating to see the project over the line.
 	* At university I undertook a highly challenging project involving the research, design and building of a plasma surface modification device that have never been done before.
 An enormous amount of research was performed, and due to delays in acquiring the expensive hardware required, we had to design everything without the ability to test until the last weeks of term.
 The project tested our team-working ability almost to breaking point at times, and was a fantastic experience to be a part of a truly cutting edge and novel experience - which successfully achieved the project goals. |<a href='https://github.com/kasey-purvor/CV-Software-Developer/blob/main/engineering_portfolio.md#university-group-project'>***University Group Project*** </a>|
  - **Attention To Detail**
 	* Having worked in an industry where products are designed to within 1/1000th of millimetre, an eye for details is a core attribute of mine.
 During the design of a geared safety mechanism that had to allow movement without breaking.
 I was tasked with determining the optimal profile and size of the gears.
 Many thousands of simulations were carried out over several months, as well as countless material properties studies and manufacturer discussions.
 In the end my design was accepted and the project went ahead.   |<a href='https://github.com/kasey-purvor/CV-Software-Developer/blob/main/engineering_portfolio.md#safety-mechanism'>***Safety Mechanism*** </a> |